Simon Davies (footballer, born 1979)

 Simon Davies (born 23 October 1979) is a Welsh former professional footballer who played as a winger.
 Davies started his career at Peterborough United before playing for Premier League clubs Tottenham Hotspur, Everton and Fulham, earning a runner-up medal during the 2009–10 UEFA Europa League with Fulham.
 Davies made more than 350 appearances at senior club level in England, along with earning 58 caps for the Welsh national team.
 He was most recently the assistant manager of Crawley Town.

 Club career

 Peterborough United

-Born in Haverfordwest, Davies grew up in nearby Solva and played locally as a junior for Solva AFC, before becoming a trainee at Norwich City and then moving to Peterborough United at the age of 15.
+Davies played as a junior for Solva AFC, before becoming a trainee at Norwich City and then moving to Peterborough United at the age of 15.
 After graduating from the side's academy system, he quickly established himself as a first team player with the club, amassing over 50 first team appearances before he turned 20.

 At the end of the 98/99 season he was named in the Division Three team of year, and as Peterborough's player of the year.

 After a trial with Manchester United in July 1999, Davies' performances for Peterborough encouraged Tottenham Hotspur manager George Graham to spend £700,000 to take him, along with fellow winger Matthew Etherington, to White Hart Lane on 31 December 1999.